Why it is important:

 Past market volatility events:

 I’ve seen short term stock market fear damage many long-term financial futures.
-This happens when we make long term investing decisions (5+ years) based on events that correct in less than that amount of time.
+This happens when we make long term investing decisions (5+ years) based on events that recover in less than that amount of time.
 Consider your time horizon not only when you initially implement your investments, but also when you are considering making changes to your investments.

 Year | Event | Recovery (Time from market bottom back to pre-event S&P 500 price) |